 Taylor Swift a no-show at Chiefs-Vikings game

-MINNEAPOLIS — The Sunday matchup between the Kansas City Chiefs and Minnesota Vikings is underway with no sign of Taylor Swift.
+MINNEAPOLIS — Taylor Swift failed to make an appearance at the matchup between the Kansas City Chiefs and Minnesota Vikings on Sunday afternoon.

 Swift is rumored to be dating Chiefs tight end Travis Kelce.
 She was at the team's last two games in Kansas City and New York, both wins for the Chiefs.